IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/isometric.md

     * Institution and contact person
     * Do you consent to make your submission freely available under MIT license for research purposes and human evaluation?
 (YES/NO)
 * LICENSE
-  * Include MIT license file (see [sample](https://opensource.org/licenses/MIT)), if responding YES for the consent request in the README
+    * If responding YES for the consent request in the README, include MIT license file (see [sample file](https://opensource.org/licenses/MIT))

 In addition to the system outputs, we invite participants to submit a paper describing their system(s) via the